Code-Institute-Submissions/milestone2-data_dashboard/README.md

 #### Media:

-The London Skyline drawing photo is from https://cityscapeillustrator.com/london-skyline-drawing-for-leon-paul/
+The London Skyline drawing photo is credited to: https://cityscapeillustrator.com/london-skyline-drawing-for-leon-paul/